BoltonStudios/easy-zillow-reviews/README.txt

 = 1.4.4 =
 * Date Updated: 2022-11-02-2022
+* Bug Fix: Fixed bug preventing default numeric values from loading in some Settings Sidebar fields.
-* Bug Fix: Fixed CSS layout bug that caused some elements to improperly wrap to a new line in the Gutenberg blocks preview.
+* Bug Fix: Fixed CSS layout bug causing elements to wrap to a new line in the Block editor content area.
 * Updated @wordpress/scripts Gutenberg dependency package to v24.4.0 and recompiled blocks code.
+* Changed the name of the premium plugin version to "Lender Reviews Edition".

 = 1.4.3 =
 * Date Updated: 2022-10-28